dawsonbooth/zip-code-area/README.md

 ## Description

-Get sorted list of zip codes and their surrounding zip codes that are within a given radius.
+Get a map of zip codes and their surrounding zip codes that are within a given radius.

 ## Installation